deeexcee-io/Deex-Shell/README.md

-# Edit

-Now getting detected.
-It was fun while it lasted ⚰️

-## Edit

-Working on something new, check back soon

 # Deex-Shell
-Obfuscated PowerShell Reverse Shell Executable.
+Small program that creates an onfiscated PowerShell Reverse Shell One Liner and PE.
 Unashamedly made with assistance from chatgpt 🧠 💻

 # Simple-C#/PowerShell-Reverse-Shell-Executable
 Current Undetected Executable Reverse Shell Windows PE.